lbl-srg/obc/specification/source/verification.rst

 Output of the subsequence is the cooling coil valve position in percentage.

-The input and output trends were processed using a csv to mos conversion script.
+The input and output trends were processed with a script that converts them to the format required by the data readers.
 The data used in the example begins at midnight on June 7 2018.

-In addition to the input and output trends we recorded all parameters, such as hysteresis offset (see :numref:`fig_alc_hys_par`) and controller gains (see :numref:`fig_alc_con_par`), to utilize them in the CDL implementation.
-For example, due to the differences in the controller implementation the OBC controller was configured as illustrated in :numref:`fig_cdl_con_par`.
+In addition to the input and output trends, we recorded all parameters, such as hysteresis offset (see :numref:`fig_alc_hys_par`) and controller gains (see :numref:`fig_alc_con_par`), to utilize them in the CDL implementation.

 .. _fig_alc_hys_par:

 .. figure:: img/verification/AlcEikon_OATHysteresis.*
-    :width: 500 px
+    :width: 200 px

     ALC EIKON outdoor air temperature hysteresis to enable/disable the controller